Icon-Newsletter

 Tips to Help Children Succeed in Distance Learning

-Distance learning may be challenging, but you can help your child succeed at it, and even enjoy it, if you follow these online learning tips for students in the new normal:
+Distance learning may be challenging.
+Still, you can help your child succeed and even enjoy it if you follow these tips for students in the new normal:

-Work-from-home parents need a home office set up.
-Children should also have a dedicated space for learning.
-A quiet learning station for kids can help avoid distractions and help them focus on their current tasks.
+Children should have a dedicated space for learning.
+A quiet learning station for kids can help them avoid distractions and focus on their current tasks.

 Parents should find time to reach out to their kids’ teachers for follow-ups and progress updates.
 If you have a toddler, you may require more frequent communication with their teachers.

 Remember that your child is experiencing stress, too.
-The lack of time to play outdoors or be with classmates and friends physically contributes to your child’s stress or anxiety.
+Lack of time to physically play outdoors or meet up with friends increases your child’s stress or anxiety.
 Help them by breaking down their tasks and letting them set priorities.
-This is one way parents can reduce the negative impact of distance learning on students in the Philippines.

-Although kids study at their own pace, you should also set the limit on their time spent online.
-The ideal screen time for children[9] is summarized below:
+If your kids study at their own pace, try to limit their online time.
+The ideal screen time for children[7] is summarized below:

-• Below 2 years old – 0 hours (including TV, electronic media, DVDs, computers, and electronic games)
+• Below two years old – 0 hours (including TV, electronic media, DVDs, computers, and electronic games)

-• 2 to 5 years old – less than one hour (homework not included)
+• Two to five years old – less than one hour (homework not included)

-• 5 to 17 years old – less than two hours (homework not included)
+• Five to 17 years old – less than two hours (homework not included)

-Although these are the ideal screen times recommended by experts, parents still have the discretion to control their children’s time online.
+Although these are the ideal screen times experts recommend, parents still have the discretion to control their children’s time online.
 Depending on their needs, grade level, and activities, you can take charge of your children’s school-life balance.

-Regardless of your child’s distance learning schedule, you should establish a routine for them.
+You should establish a routine regardless of your child’s distance learning schedule.
 Make sure they get enough sleep, eat their meals on time, and engage in physical activities.

-Although distance learning may not require parental involvement, make sure you’re still a part of your child’s learning journey.
-Distance learning in the Philippines is something new for everyone, and your involvement and interest can help your child easily adapt to it.
+Although distance learning may not always require parental involvement, ensure you’re still a part of your child’s learning journey.
+Distance learning in the Philippines is new to everyone, and your participation and interest can help your child quickly adapt.

 Final Thoughts